Gluten Free Coq au Vin

 Preparation:

-Heat a deep skillet over medium low, add a little olive oil and brown the chicken on both sides.
+Add olive oil to a deep skillet over medium low heat and begin browning the chicken on both sides.
 Season with salt and pepper.
 Add bay leaves and water to cover.
 Simmer for 90 minutes on low.

 Transfer the chicken to a plate and remove meat from the bones.
 Refrigerate meat until the soup is ready.
 Reserve the liquid.